9.6. How To: OCPP1.6 in EVerest¶

 Note

 EVerest has an implementation of OCPP 1.6J and 2.0.1.
 This tutorial is about the 1.6 implementation.
-To get documentation about all implemented versions, see the GitHub repository libocpp.
+To get documentation about all implemented versions, see the GitHub repository of libocpp.

 EVerest provides a complete implementation of Open Charge Point Protocol (OCPP) 1.6J, supporting all feature profiles including Plug&Charge and the Security Extensions.

-The code of libocpp is at https://github.com/EVerest/libocpp
+The source code of libocpp is at https://github.com/EVerest/libocpp.

-This is a tutorial about how to setup and configure OCPP 1.6 in EVerest.
+This is a tutorial about how to set up and configure OCPP 1.6 in EVerest.

 This tutorial includes:

-How to configure OCPP within EVerest
+How to configure OCPP 1.6 configuration keys

 How to connect to different CSMS